-We have a petition that anyone can sign.
-It just says we support Rep Krause’s effort to limit no-fault divorce.
+The Ruth Institute has a petition that anyone can sign.
+It just says we support Rep. Krause’s effort to limit no-fault divorce.
 You do not have to live in Texas to sign it.

 Conservatives complain and wring their hands over “losing the culture wars.”

 We can’t honestly complain about losing a battle we never even fought.

 “Kids need a mom and a dad,” the constant mantra of the pro-marriage movement, is not nearly strong enough.
 “Kids need their own mom and dad,” is the truth, the whole truth and nothing but the truth.

 I’m sorry to get in your face about this.
 But children are entitled to a relationship with both parents, unless some unavoidable tragedy takes place to prevent it.

 — “I’m tired of your father,” is not an unavoidable tragedy.
 It is very avoidable.

 — “I’m running off to marry my secretary,” is not an unavoidable tragedy.
 It is a selfish act of injustice to the children of the marriage.